Commonwealth of Massachusetts Executive Office of Labor and

 Follow us on Twitter

-BOSTON, MA - November 22, 2013 --- The Executive Office of Labor and Workforce Development (EOLWD) today reported that the Bureau of Labor Statistics' (BLS) preliminary estimates show that Massachusetts added 9,100 jobs in October and the total unemployment rate was 7.2 percent.
-Over the year, the unemployment rate was up 0.5 of a percentage point from the October 2012 rate of 6.7 percent.
+BOSTON, MA - March 20, 2014 --- The Executive Office of Labor and Workforce Development (EOLWD) today reported that the Bureau of Labor Statistics' (BLS) preliminary estimates show that Massachusetts added 3,800 jobs in February and the total unemployment rate dropped 0.3 of a percentage point to 6.5 percent from the January rate.

 The unemployment rate is based on a monthly sample of households.
 The job estimates are derived from a monthly sample survey of employers.
 As a result, the two statistics may exhibit different monthly trends.

-Local area unemployment statistics for October 2013 will be released on Tuesday, November 26, 2013.
-The preliminary November 2013 and revised October 2013 unemployment rate, labor force data and jobs estimates for Massachusetts will be released on Thursday, December 19, 2013.
-See the 2013 Media Advisory annual schedule for complete listing of release dates.
-Detailed labor market information is available at www.mass.gov/lmi.
+Local area unemployment statistics for February 2014 will be released on Tuesday, March 25, 2014.
+The preliminary March 2014 and revised February 2014 unemployment rate, labor force data and jobs estimates for Massachusetts will be released on Thursday, April 17, 2014.
+See the annual schedule for complete list of release dates.

 |Statewide Seasonally Adjusted Unemployment||Statewide Seasonally Adjusted Employment|